Yellow-Sided

 offspring producd from a Green-Cheeked/Painted Conure cross and

 used this as my comparison.
-The
+The offspring produced by the Yellow-Sided/Painted

-these exactly.
-The Green-Cheeked/Yellow-Sided cross produced visually
+Conure cross resembled these exactly.
+The Green-Cheeked/Yellow-Sided

-normal colored Green-Cheeked Conures.
-Interestingly enough, all
+cross produced visually normal colored Green-Cheeked Conures.

-offspring produced by both crosses were determined to be female.
+Interestingly enough, all offspring produced by both crosses were

-I separated my pairs and put the project aside until years later
+determined to be female.
+I separated my pairs and put the project

-when fellow aviculturist Denna Ferris began her breeding research.
+aside until years later when fellow aviculturist Denna Ferris

-She had also purchased two Yellow-Sided females at the same time
+began her breeding research.
+She had also purchased two Yellow-Sided

-as I had with the same results in her offspring production.
-Visually
+females at the same time as I had with the same results in her

-normal colored, female Green-Cheeked Conures.
-After several generations
+offspring production.
+Visually normal colored, female Green-Cheeked

-of line breeding, Denna was successful in producing visual Yellow-Sided
+Conures.
+After several generations of line breeding, Denna was

-females.
-But it took several more generations of line breeding
+several more generations of line breeding to produce visual Yellow-Sided

-from her to visual males and the rest, they say, is history.
-I
+males.
+At this time I purchased from her to visual males and the

-blood lines that are split to blue have been added to the breeding
+Green Cheeks and European blood lines that are split to blue have

-collection creating an enormous variety of new and exciting
+of new and exciting

 color variations.

-We eagerly awaitthe feathering of each new baby to see just what
+We eagerly await the feathering of each new baby to see just what

 color he or she will be!
 I must also note that these birds are

-some of the most gentle I have
+some of the most gentle I have worked with.
+Birds held back for

-to handle even months after weaning.
-Birds kept as companion animals
+breeding are still very easy to handle even months after weaning.

-are said to be sweet, social, intensely animated, and good talkers.
-NEW
+intensely animated, and good talkers.
+Click

 here to see our newest mutation colors the American Dilute,